The Definitive Ranking of Worst and Best Easter Candies

 The days where you could plop any old jelly bean down into the grassy Easter basket might be gone.

-9. Chocolate Crosses.
-Down from #6 last year.
+8. Chocolate Crosses.
+Up from #9 last year.

-Chocolate crosses are becoming less unpopular, moving from the #6 spot last year to #9.
+Chocolate crosses edged slightly less popular this year, moving from the #9 spot last year to #8.
 Much of the backlash against them seems to come from people trying to square the idea of turning a torture device into a yummy chocolate treat.

-8. Chicks & Rabbits Marshmallow Candy.
-Down from #5 last year.
+7. Chicks & Rabbits Marshmallow Candy.
+Up from #8 last year.

 I actually quite like these.
 It seems like most people are comparing them to circus peanuts.
 Circus peanuts are not good company to keep, if you're trying to be popular.
 They were the #1 worst Halloween candy.